mahmdy/My_Writeups/README.md

 # WIFI CRACK:

-**user wi.bat on windows to collect wifi SSID and passwords to catpture hadshack: wifite -i wlan1**
+**user wi.bat on windows to collect wifi SSID and passwords.
+To catpture hadshack: wifite -i wlan1**

 ## convert handshack file to hashcat format: